 By the end of 2012, they had formed Kubity — a mix of ubiquity (everywhere, all at once) and qubit (the unit of quantum information).

 They were convinced that in order to unite architects, sellers and customers around a 3D model, it was essential to develop an interactive platform — supporting multiple desktop and mobile devices, for an instantaneous and fluid 3D navigation.
-Thus, the idea of a 3D multiplex was born.
+Thus, the idea of a one-click 3D communication tool was born.

 With the specifications in place, fifteen engineers were swiftly drafted in to fuse several technologies together: 3D design, data compression, decimation and rendering optimization, web and mobile transfer, including the integration of virtual reality headsets.